 3. Save up over time

-Although it might seem like a strange way for a teen to raise money for a car, crowdfunding can give you a way to raise donations from friends and family who want to help you get your first set of wheels.
-You probably won’t to get money from complete strangers this way, but crowdfunding can still provide a convenient way for those who care about you to help you reach your savings goals.
-If you’re thinking of crowdfunding your first car as a teen, consider using popular sites like GoFundMe and Fundrazr.
+Although it might seem like a strange way to raise money for a car, crowdfunding can give you a way to raise donations from friends and family who want to help you get your first set of wheels.
+You probably won’t get money from complete strangers this way, but crowdfunding can still provide a convenient way for those who care about you to help you reach your savings goals.
+If you’re thinking of crowdfunding your first car as a teenager, consider using popular sites like GoFundMe and Fundrazr.

-What teens should keep in mind when shopping for car loans
+What to keep in mind when comparing car loans for young drivers

 When you’ve found that perfect car, it may be tempting to grab the first loan that comes around — but it might not be the best loan.
 Avoid these pitfalls when shopping: